denodrivers/postgres/docs/README.md

 This is a situation that will be solved once this API is stabilized, however I don't have an estimated time of when that might happen.

+#### About invalid TLS certificates

+There is a miriad of factors you have to take into account when using a certificate to encrypt your connection that, if not taken care of, can render your certificate invalid.
+Deno is specially strict when stablishing a TLS connection, rendering self-signed certificates unusable at the time.

+Work is being done in order to address the needs of those users who need to use said certificates, however as a personal piece of advice I recommend you to not use TLS at all if you are going to use a non-secure certificate, specially on a publicly reachable server.

+TLS can be disabled from your server by editing your `postgresql.conf` file and setting the `ssl` option to `off`.

 ### Clients

 Clients are the most basic block for establishing communication with your